scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 consider the details of visualization.

-The compositionality of HoloViews is superficially reminiscent of systems such as the Grammar of Graphics [GoG]_ for the R language, but the aim of HoloViews is quite different.
+The compositionality of HoloViews is superficially reminiscent of systems such as the Grammar of Graphics [Wil05]_ for the R language, but the aim of HoloViews is quite different.
 Instead of expressing all the complexities of graphics, the declarative data structures in HoloViews define a language for the semantics of the actual data.
 This language